HOLISMOKES -- II. Identifying galaxy-scale strong gravitational lenses in Pan-STARRS using convolutional neural networks: Simulating galaxy-scale strong lenses

-The method is tested on LRG-only images by comparing SExtractor estimates with those from the PS1 catalog, for standard stacks.
-For the four apertures, fitting the distributions of magnitude offsets between these two estimates with Gaussian functions leads to $\mu = 0.00$--0.02 and $\sigma = 0.02$--0.05 in $g$ band, $\mu = 0.00$--0.01 and $\sigma = 0.01$--0.02 in $r$ band, $\mu = 0.00$ and $\sigma = 0.01$--0.02 in $i$ band, which proves the overall robustness of our photometry.
+The method was tested on LRG-only images by comparing SExtractor estimates with those from the PS1 catalog, for standard stacks.
+For the four apertures, fitting the distributions of magnitude offsets between these two estimates with Gaussian functions led to $\mu = 0.00$--0.02 and $\sigma = 0.02$--0.05 in $g$ band, $\mu = 0.00$--0.01 and $\sigma = 0.01$--0.02 in $r$ band, $\mu = 0.00$ and $\sigma = 0.01$--0.02 in $i$ band, which proves the overall robustness of our photometry.
 Unsurprisingly, the scatter only rises above these average values for the large aperture magnitudes of fainter objects, which mostly enclose background noise.
-These residual biases up to 0.1--0.2~mag for $\gtrsim$22.0 mag likely indicate small differences in the local background subtraction between both methods, or the contamination from neighbours which are subtracted by the PS1 pipeline \citep{magnier16} but not with SExtractor.
+These residual biases up to 0.1--0.2~mag for $\gtrsim$22.0 mag likely indicate small differences in the local background subtraction between both methods, or the contamination from neighbors which were subtracted by the PS1 pipeline \citep{magnier16} but not with SExtractor.
 Nonetheless, these offsets remain minor compared to other uncertainties in the analysis.
-On the contrary, Kron, Petrosian and Sersic photometry are discarded due to systematic biases with respect to values tabulated in PS1 catalogs.
+On the contrary, Kron, Petrosian and Sersic photometry were discarded due to systematic biases with respect to values tabulated in PS1 catalogs.